APEbbers/FreeCAD-Ribbon/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - FreeCAD information:
    Go to "Help->About ...-> About FreeCAD".
-Click on "Copy to clipboard" and past here
+Click on "Copy to clipboard" and past here.
+- Export your layout, zip it and add it to your issue

 **Additional context**
 Add any other context about the problem here.